-Assert Timer Expires The (,G) Assert Timer expires.
-We transition to NoInfo state and delete this (,G) assert info (Actions A5).
+The (,G) Assert Timer expires.
+We transition to NoInfo state and delete this (,G) assert information (Actions A5).

-- Current Winner's GenID Changes or NLT Expires The Neighbor Liveness Timer associated with the current winner expires or we receive a Hello message from the current winner reporting a different GenID from the one it previously reported.
-This indicates that the current winner's interface or router has gone down (and may have come back up), and so we must assume it no longer knows it was the winner.
-We transition to the NoInfo state, deleting the (,G) assert information (Actions A5). - AssertTrackingDesired(,G,I)->FALSE AssertTrackingDesired(,G,I) becomes FALSE.
+Current Winner's GenID Changes or NLT Expires The Neighbor Liveness Timer associated with the current winner expires or we receive a Hello message from the current winner reporting a different GenID from the one it previously reported.
+This indicates that the current winner's interface or router has gone down (and may have come back up), and so we must assume that it no longer knows it was the winner.
+We transition to the NoInfo state, deleting the (,G) assert information (Actions A5).

+AssertTrackingDesired(,G,I)->FALSE

+AssertTrackingDesired(,G,I) becomes FALSE.
 Our forwarding state has changed so that (,G) Asserts on interface I are no longer of interest to us.
-We transition to NoInfo state and delete this (,G) assert info (Actions A5). - My metric becomes better than the assert winner's metric My routing metric, rpt_assert_metric(G,I), has changed so that now my assert metric for (,G) is better than the metric we have stored for current assert winner.
-We transition to NoInfo state, delete this (,G) assert state (Actions A5), and allow the normal PIM Join/Prune mechanisms to operate.
-Usually, we will eventually re-assert and win when data packets for G have started flowing again.

-RPF_interface(RP(G)) stops being interface I Interface I used to be the RPF interface for RP(G), and now it is not.
-We transition to NoInfo state and delete this (,G) assert state (Actions A5).
+We transition to NoInfo state and delete this (,G) assert information (Actions A5).